diffpy/diffpy.github.io/products/pythonpackages.rst

 This is a complete list of all Python packages developed by the DiffPy team.
 For more information about a specific package, follow the link to the corresponding github page.
-With the exception of PDFfit2, SrMise, and mPDF, all of the packages listed below are bundled in the |DiffPyCMI|
+With the exception of PDFfit2, SrMise, mPDF, and PDFmorph, all of the packages listed below are bundled in the
-release.
+|DiffPyCMI| release.

 ======================      ============================================
 Module                      Description
 ======================      ============================================

 `diffpy.srfit`_             Setup and control of general fitting
                             problems.